 One last trip to the National Park – Heddon’s Mouth’s circular trail is a lovely coastal stretch that only runs for around two miles, but which takes you from the bracing seaside up towards the best of the wildlife thickets of Exmoor.
 Take your time and take it all in!

 As you can see, Devon is a county that’s full of surprises.
 Some people may assume that it is merely a coastal county with heritage sites on offer.
-However, there are lots of wooded walks and National Trust sites for you to dip into at your leisure.
+However, there are lots of wooded walks, dog friendly Devon cottages and National Trust sites for you to dip into at your leisure.
 The best part is, some of the trails and loinger walk here will connect right into Dorset, making for an even larger adventure if you have the time and the inclination!
-Why not check out some of the best pet friendly things to do in Devon while you’re at it?
+Why not check out some of the best pet friendly days out in Devon while you’re at it?
 Find something to complement all the best dog walks on this list!

 Devonshire is a county that never really ages.
 It’s wonderfully well-preserved thanks to the National Trust and thousands of volunteers, meaning you and your pets should always have something interesting to do in the local area.
 Surprisingly, there are still plenty of walks and trails in the county that remain fairly sparse, meaning if you’d like a quiet getaway, you shouldn’t find it too tricky to plan ahead.